amccollo/amccollo.github.io/cv.md

 * Experienced editor (including copy editing, developmental editing, and scholarly editing)
 * Experienced writer (including persuasive copy written across varied genres and formats for diverse audiences with specialized goals)
 * Experienced project manager (including work with multiple stakeholders inside and outside organization)
+* Significant, proven experience as a member of a team and a technical lead; positive interpersonal skills and a customer-service orientation, particularly with clients from a wide variety of cultures

 ## Education